kfam22/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a Javascript library used for building UI that allows for constantly changing data to render without reloading a page.
+It's main purpose is speed, scalability, and simplicity.

+- React is component based which makes it easily scalable.
+- React uses the virtual DOM which means that it keeps a copy which it compares to the updated version of the DOM in a process called diffing.
+Then it only updates the parts of the DOM which have changed rather than the entire DOM.

-1. Describe component state.
+2. Describe component state.

+State refers to an object containing a set of observable properties that control the behavior of a component.
+These properties have the ability to change and these changes can alter the way a component functions.

-1. Describe props.
+3. Describe props.

+Props (short for properties) are objects used to pass data between components.
+Props are passed by declaring attributes for any HTML tag and have ini-directional flow, from parent to child.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are anything that affect something outside the scope of the function being executed.
+Examples include fetching data from an API, timers, logging, and manually manipulating the DOM.
+The effect hook allows us programmers to sync side effects by taking a callback function and a dependency array as parameters.
+The dependency array tells the effect when/after which changes to run.